-Twenty-five Latino students gather on the first weekend of April 2011 to engage in a cultural media project, with Fabian Wagmister.
-Armed with mobile phone cameras and empowered with creative imagination, they actively research and gather information in the Los Angeles State Historic Park.
-Together they create a collective expression of the co-existence of nature and the city.
+Twenty-five Latino students gathered on the first weekend of April 2011 to engage in a cultural media project with Fabian Wagmister.
+Armed with mobile phone cameras and empowered with creative imagination, they actively researched and gathered information in the Los Angeles State Historic Park.
+Together they created a collective expression of the co-existence of nature and the city.

-Their efforts are translated into a billboard and the final artwork unveils opposite the park on Earth Day Latino.
-There, For the first time, a two-day long event is held with activities that revolve around environmental conservation in urban surroundings and learning about the Los Angeles natural landscape.
-Over that weekend, the Latino community gets together at the Los Angeles State Historic Park to participate in flora and tree planting, outdoor activities and bonfire presentations.
-They are also treated to free Brown Bag Lunches before taking part in the first annual Los Angeles River Walk-A-Thon the following day.
+Their efforts were translated into a billboard, and the final artwork was unveiled opposite the park on Earth Day Latino.
+There, for the first time, a two-day long event was held with activities that revolved around environmental conservation in urban surroundings and learning about the Los Angeles natural landscape.
+Over that weekend, the Latino community got together at the Los Angeles State Historic Park to participate in flora and tree planting, outdoor activities and bonfire presentations.
+They were also treated to free brown bag lunches before taking part in the first annual Los Angeles River Walk-A-Thon the following day.

-Eco-Interns is a joint project between UCLA REMAP, California State Parks and William C. Velasquez Institute.
+Eco-Interns was a joint project between UCLA REMAP, California State Parks and William C. Velasquez Institute.

-Earth Day Latino is a collaboration between UCLA REMAP, California State Parks, William C. Valesquez Institute, Mia Lehrer & Associates and Anahuak Youth Sports Association.
+Earth Day Latino was a collaboration between UCLA REMAP, California State Parks, William C. Valesquez Institute, Mia Lehrer & Associates and Anahuak Youth Sports Association.

 Pictures of the billboards